angular/angular/aio/content/guide/router-tutorial-toh.md

 You wouldn't want the router to remove the current `HeroDetailComponent` instance from the DOM only to re-create it for the next `id` as this would re-render the view.
 For better UX, the router re-uses the same component instance and updates the parameter.

-Since `ngOnInit()` is only called once per component instantiation, you can detect when the route parameters change from _within the same instance_ using the observable `paramMap` property.
+Because `ngOnInit()` is only called once per component instantiation, you can detect when the route parameters change from _within the same instance_ using the observable `paramMap` property.

 <div class="alert is-helpful">